EEOB-BioData/BCB546X-R/index.md

 by John Chambers and colleagues.
 R can be considered as a different implementation of S. There are some important differences, but much code written for S runs unaltered under R.

-R provides a wide variety of statistical and graphical techniques, and is highly extensible.
+R provides a wide variety of statistical and machine-learning methods, and is highly extensible.
-The S language is often the vehicle of choice for research in statistical methodology, and R provides an Open Source route to participation in that activity.
+In addition, R is a data programming language that can be used to explore and understand data in an open-ended, interactive, and iterative way.

 One of Râ€™s strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed.
 Great care has been taken over the defaults